esciencecenter-digital-skills/medical-image-processing/episodes/preparing_for_machine_learning.md

 - Evaluate the validity and utility of data augmentation methods before applying them
 - Radiomics enables the use of mathematical image qualities as features
 - There are several accessible pipelines for volumetrics and radiomics
-- Data from different machines often requires harmonization, achievable through coding and existing libraries
+- Data from different machines (or the same machines on different settings) often requires harmonization, achievable through coding and/or use of existing libraries

 ::::::::::::::::::::::::::::::::::::::::::::::::::